How Diabetes Affect Your Eyes and Eye Care Tips

 If you find and treat diabetic retinopathy early, you can slow or even reverse some forms of vision loss.
 If you have diabetes, you should see an eye doctor at least once a year.
 If your annual exams are normal, you may be able to have follow-up exams every 2-3 years.

 There are many ways to treat proliferative diabetic retinopathy.
 Your doctor may target the retina with a special laser to shrink the new blood vessels.
-This can keep your vision better longer.
+These fragile blood vessels could tear, causing bleeding in your eye.
+This laser procedure may keep your vision better longer.
 It works best if used before the fragile new vessels have started to bleed.